Credit: Lia Crowe and Boulevard Magazine, 2016

-Mike Randall, studio furniture maker and designer, works in a West Coast Modernist style.
-His love of clean lines and curved forms leads him to create beautiful and elegant pieces of furniture.
-He also frequently integrates metal into his designs to provide stunning contrast in both color and texture.
-He works closely local artisans for all the metalwork and, where possible uses locally sourced materials.
+Mike Randall is a studio furniture maker and designer with a West Coast Modernist style.
+He creates beautiful furniture and lighting that is influenced by his love of clean lines and curved forms.
+He frequently integrates metal into his designs to provide stunning contrast in both color and texture.
+He works closely with local artisans for all the metalwork and, whenever possible, uses locally sourced materials.

-Mike’s work has been displayed at several local exhibitions including an exhibition held at the Cedar Hill Arts Center entitled “Visions in Wood”.
+Mike’s other work has been displayed at several exhibitions including the Furniture Society’s 2014 exhibition ‘Rooted’ in Port Townsend USA.
 He also had his ‘Kurva Chair’ featured in an article in the October 2013 issue of Canadian Woodworking magazine, entitled ‘Canadian Made Seating’.

 Kurva is a Swedish word meaning bend, or arc, and the name Kurva Design reflects Mike’s love of both curved design and the Swedish country style of simple, clean, modern lines.